jchristopherson/linalg/README.md

 ```

 ## Building LINALG
-This library can be built just as any other library relying on CMake.
+This library can be built using CMake.
 For instructions see [Running CMake](https://cmake.org/runningcmake/).

 ## Documentation
 Documentation can be found [here](doc/refman.pdf)